shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 I started with 1600 images(100 subjects) and checked the results every 20K iterations and added more images to the test set based on the results.
 I ended up stopping at a total of 220K iterations with 3000 training images.
 In the end the Head/Hands/Groin were detected with a precision of more than 98%.
 The threats were detected with a precision of 80%.

-#### Training Zone Detection.
+#### Zone Prediction.
+Once the bounding boxes for head/hands/groin and the threat are detected, the next task is to predict the zone the threat belongs to.

 ##### Custom Body Zone Predictor.
 <img src="ZoneDect.png" width="40%">

-Once the bounding boxes for head/hands/groin and the threat are detected, the next task is to predict the zone the threat belongs to.
 As we can see in the image above, the vertical zone a threat belongs to can be deciphered to a reasonable degree using the following formulas with assumptions on only four ratios(ForeArm_ratio, Chest_ratio, Knee_ratio, Ankle_ratio).

 - Upper Body = Groin_Start - Head_End
 - Lower Body = Image_End - Groin_Start